03 February 2014 (Last updated: 27 Mar 2019 12:44)

 - Breast augmentation: 12 – Static

-The BAAPS (www.baaps.org.uk), based at the Royal College of Surgeons, is a not-for-profit organisation, established for the advancement of education and practice of Aesthetic Plastic Surgery for public benefit.
+The BAAPS (www.baaps.org.uk ), based at the Royal College of Surgeons, is a not-for-profit organisation, established for the advancement of education and practice of Aesthetic Plastic Surgery for public benefit.
 Members undergo thorough background screening before they can join.
-Information about specific procedures and surgeons’ contact details can be found on the web site, or by contacting their advice line at 020 7405 2234.
+Information about specific procedures and surgeons’ contact details can be found on the website, or by contacting their office at 020 7430 1840.
 Further materials can be posted to members of the public seeking specialised information.
 BAAPS is also on Twitter: www.twitter.com/BAAPSMedia and Facebook: www.facebook.com/BritishAssociationofAestheticPlasticSurgeons

 View other news